 Our lawyers have a variety of experience which allows us to tailor your representation to your specific needs, combining our regulatory, civil and criminal expertise to find a solution to your problem.

-Often the first indication of a criminal investigation is the arrival of a number of investigating officers at your home or office.
+Often the first indication of a criminal investigation is the arrival of a number of investigating officers at your home or office - a so-called 'dawn raid'.
 Officers may be there to arrest individuals and/or to search for, seize and retain material relevant to a criminal investigation.

 We will remain present and supervise the search where necessary to ensure that the investigator does not exceed the power granted by the order.

 What can be seized during a police raid or search?

 The seizure and retention of computers and other devices is often a major issue in raids.
 Relevant material may be inextricably linked to information that has no bearing on an investigation but is vital to your day-to-day work.
 We can give you pragmatic advice on how to deal with these issues.

 The investigating authorities may lead you to believe that everything has to be seized and removed for review at a later stage, leaving your business crippled at least for a short period, following a raid.
 Most investigators have the capability to image documents and computers in situ.
 Wherever possible we ensure that proper consideration has been given to minimising the disruption to your business and home.

 What other issues may arise from a police raid or search?